rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 The lips of the righteous feed many, but fools die for lack of sense. ^1021

-The blessing of the Lord makes rich, and he adds no sorrow with it. ^1022
+The blessing of the LORD makes rich, and he adds no sorrow with it. ^1022

 Doing wrong is like a joke to a fool, but wisdom is pleasure to a man of understanding. ^1023